1. Determine if Project Is Defined as “Research” “But who is to determine whether a planned project will be 'research' by this definition?”

 Federal and state policy allow the Institutional Review Board to exempt certain projects from review.
 The description of exempt research is given below.
 It is taken from the Code of Federal Regulations Title 45, Part 46.
 If you think the Review Board might decide your project is exempt from review, please submit your request to IRB_exempt@psych.colgate.edu

 .
-The request should include a project title, a description of the research, the methodology to be used, the participant population, and the data to be collected.
+The request should include: 1) a project title, 2) a description of the research, 3) the methodology to be used, 4) the participant population, 5) the data to be collected, and 6) the name of your faculty supervisor (if applicable).
 Please explicitly state which of the three following exemptions apply to your research: Exemption 1

 : Pedagogical research.
 Research conducted in established or commonly accepted education settings, involving normal educational practices, such as: